Skip to content

 We include a 2-year warranty on all custom diamond work and stone setting (coloured stones) for your peace of mind.
 Just to be clear, we must ensure you understand that your watch after customisation won't be water resistant due to the process of drilling the case.

 As the premier specialist for bespoke watch customisation in London UK, we offer expertise that goes beyond standard modifications.
 Your timepiece can become something truly distinctive through our skilled setting techniques.
-While we've outlined the fundamental compatibility principles above, our capabilities extend much further based on decades of workshop experience.
-Throughout this page, you'll find examples of exceptional diamond-set watches that showcase the remarkable possibilities when proper understanding of materials meets craftsmanship.
-Each watch presents unique opportunities for enhancement, and we're here to guide you through the options specific to your timepiece.

 Common customisation options: